portellam/auto-xorg/README.md

 Given desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected. however laptop has some.
 On given Laptop, the lspci parses Intel VGA driver "i915" (which is blacklisted and superseded by "modesetting").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.

 In the future, I would like to create a specific, disro-independent function to check if the more recent ("modesetting") driver is present, and use that.
-In the meantime, keep this in mind.